Rparlin/DS_Projects/README.md

-# Data Science Projects
+# Applied Data Science Capstone Portfolio
 ## Hello!
-This repo is a small collection of Data Science related work I wanted to share.
-I'll be adding to it over the next few days.
-Also, be sure to check out the "About Me" section to help determine if I'll be a good fit.

 This repo includes a collection of material (scripts, reports, graphics, etc.) that showcase a portion of my recent work.
 Each section below provides a little detail about the artifacts in the repo.
-Below are a sample of tools and techniques I've been using with my research over the last few years.
+Below are a sample of tools and techniques I've been using with my work over the last few years.
+This is very much a rough draft and will be updated over the next few months.

 ## Tools
 - R